product-os/jellyfish/README.md

 Testing
 -------

 Run `npm test` to start the test suite.
-By default a production backup will be restored and used to run tests, requiring that you provide a compose.io API token as the `COMPOSE_TOKEN` environment variable.
-This behaviour can be skipped using the `--skip-restore` flag, which is useful for local development and testing.
+Optionally, a production backup can be restored and used to run the test suite again, providing additional test coverage.
+This feature requires that you provide a compose.io API token as the `COMPOSE_TOKEN` environment variable.
+This behaviour can be triggered using the `--with-restore` flag.

 ```
-npm test -- --skip-restore
+npm test -- --with-restore
 ```